arunkumarp1947/litebot-1/README.md

 # litebot
-Litebot is a dicord bot for simple moderation.
+Litebot is a dicord bot for simple moderation with the prefix `+`.
 It can delete messages containing banned words, announce when users join or leave the server, report a user to the owner and more.
 More features are coming soon
 ## Invite

 [Invite Litebot Here](https://discordapp.com/oauth2/authorize?client_id=405829095054770187&scope=bot&permissions=11278)